whotheheckisleo/NintendoSwitchArduinoScripts/Pokemon Legends ZA/README.md

 Before you start using this method, you need to fly to Wild Zone 19, just like with Wild Zone 5.

 Can be found on [this file](wild_zone_19_shinyhunt.ino)

+## Wild Zone 15 (Cafe Ultimo) Shiny Hunting

+In the repository I mentioned earlier I also found a Wild Zone 15 shiny hunting script.
+Unfortunately I could not figure out whether the steps they used were actually for Wild Zone 15 or whether maybe they had a different starting place than me.
+Therefore I decided to make my own version of the Wild Zone 15 shiny hunting script based on my own testing.

+Wild Zone 15 has access to quite a few Pokemon you may want to shiny hunt, but be aware of the differences between day and night spawns.

+Before you start using this method, you need to fly to Cafe Ultimo, which is located within Wild Zone 15.

+**Warning:** It is very likely that while doing the Cafe Ultimo method, you may get aggro from nearby wild Pokemon.
+If that happens, you cannot fly out of the area until you lose aggro (by catching or defeating the Pokemon or by running away from the area).
+Therefore I do not suggest this script for shiny hunting in this area.
+A macro controller would be much more efficient for this specific method.

+Can be found on [this file](wild_zone_15_shinyhunt.ino)